 “The impediment to the recognition of Gay marriage in Australia is five unique words in the Marriage Act.
 The words “two people” will replace “man and woman” and the words “husband and wife” so that the act then reads: “the union of a two people to the exclusion of all others, voluntarily entered into for life“.
 That’s it!
 No more.”
 [From: http://auswakeup.info/sex/]

-In reality, it will probably increases employment frankly.
+In reality, it will probably increase employment frankly.
 It will provide a boost to the wedding, retail and tourism industry.
 Seriously, the Gay community is over the top when it comes to celebrations.
-Just stop by the Gay Mardi Gras and you’ll note that.
+Just stop by the Gay Mardi Gras, and you’ll note that.
 Money galore to be made in Gay marriage.
 It provides joy and family enrichment for the couple concerned.
 It provides for children that may be later introduced, (if they don’t already exist) with two parents rather than a single one.
-Good relationships reduce suicide, depression and drug use.
+Healthy relationships reduce suicide, depression and drug use.
 It will increase love and equality.
-Although, according to the aforementioned pamphlet, apparently issues like love and equality are “veneers of superficiality”.
+Although, according to the pamphlet as mentioned earlier, apparently issues like love and equality are “veneers of superficiality”.
 Really Chris?

 Unjustified Fears – chill out Johnny.

 Look, Mr Howard, I get that you don’t like advocacy for LGBTI kids and adults and you don’t understand same sex attraction.
 You and Jannette are very happy.
 Good on you!
-That’s your thing and I’m sorry, but nobody is persecuting you over it.
-Last I looked, this country still had some resemblance to a democracy.
+That’s your thing, and I’m sorry, but nobody is persecuting you over it.
+Last I looked, this country still had some resemblance to democracy.
 The majority of that democracy thinks it’s a fair thing that people should love whom they want to and that we should legally recognise that.
-Why are you really opposed to a fair go for everyone in this country?
+Why are you opposed to a fair go for everyone in this country?
 The reasons any of you or your conservative colleagues have given, don’t stand up to scrutiny.
-None of the countries that have recognised Marriage Equality, have shown any of the issues any of you seem so afraid of.
-It would be a simple thing to point to as an example if it was occurring anywhere, but none of your colleagues can, because your fears are not being actualised anywhere.
-All that is happening is LGBTI people are being married and real persecution is being reduced.
+None of the countries that have recognised Marriage Equality have shown any of the issues any of which you seem so afraid.
+It would be a simple thing to point to as an example if it was occurring anywhere, but none of your colleagues can because your fears are not being actualised anywhere.
+All that is happening is LGBTI people are being married, and real persecution is being reduced.
 Canada made their ruling over a decade ago and hasn’t reported any of the consequences raised by the pamphlet being touted by Chris Miles!